rohanurkude28/BigDataTechStackConcepts/Spark.md

 - Parallel Collection RDD - is a RDD of a collection of elements with number of partitions. **sc.parallelize(1 to 10, 2)**
 - Shuffled RDD - is a key value pair that represents shuffle step in RDD lineage.
 These RDDs are created after RDD transformations that trigger data shuffling across nodes in cluster
-- Pair RDD -  is a key value pair where in similar operations needs to be performed on each keys. **rdd.map(x => (x.1,x.2))**
+- Pair RDD -  is a key value pair where in similar operations needs to be performed on each key. **rdd.map(x => (x.1,x.2))**
 - Hadoop RDD - provide core functionalities for reading data stored in HDFS, SparkContext: Hadoop file, text file, sequence file

 ### Operations in RDD

 Two types of data ops:
-1. Transformations will return a new RDD and are **lazy ops** . eg: filter, map, flatMap, distinct. union, intersection, subtract, cartesiN
+1. Transformations will return a new RDD and are **lazy ops** . eg: filter, map, flatMap, distinct. union, intersection, subtract, cartesian
 2. Action will return a value and are **eager ops** .  eg: collect, count, take, reduce, foreach. takeSample, takeOrdered, saveAsTextFile, saveAsSequenceFile

-**foreach is a eager action but return unit hence it executes on executor and not driver whereas take returns a type A hence it executes on driver Node**
+**foreach is an eager action but return unit hence it executes on executor and not driver whereas take returns a type A hence it executes on driver Node**

-Dataframes - is a Dataset organised into named columns,  equivalent to a RDBMS table, with richer optimisation underhood.
+Dataframes - is a Dataset organised into named columns,  equivalent to a RDBMS table, with richer optimisation under-hood.

 ### Caching and Persist